statikfintechllc/Mobile-Mirror/docs/Open_Funding_Proposal.md

 ## Summary

-This isn’t another LLM front-end.
+This isn’t another LLM Wrapper Start-Up.

 This is a *live AI loop* building itself from local computation —
-and it’s working, starving, and scaling.
+and the team is working, starving, and scaling.

-**GremlinGPT v1.0.3 will be the foundation of self-bootstrapped, offline recursive AI** if funded and supported in time.
+The Prize **GremlinGPT v1.0.3 will be the foundation of self-bootstrapped, offline recursive AI** if funded and supported in time.

 **Support autonomy.
 Fund the evolution.**